ChimeraTK/DeviceAccess-OpcUaBackend/README.md

 # DeviceAccess-OPC-UA-Backend

-This backend uses the opcua client from open62541 version 0.3.
+This backend uses the opcua client from open62541.
+The version of open62541 is the same as the one used in the ConstrolsystemAdapter-OPC-UA.

 **REMARK:**
 Use the same version as used in the ConstrolsystemAdapter-OPC-UA, because a chimeraTK server should be able to use the backend.
 With different open62541 versions